jupyterlab/extension-examples/main-menu/README.md

 One major concept of the phosphorjs library on which JupyterLab is built is the notion of _Commands_ as explained in the [commands example](../commands/README.md).
-One of the possibility offered to the user to trigger that command is to call it from a menu item.
+One of the possibilities offered to the user to trigger that command is to call it from a menu item.

-Adding new menu items works in a similar way to the [command palette](../../command-palette/README.md).
+Adding new menu item works in a similar way to the [command palette](../../command-palette/README.md).
 The `IMainMenu` interface can be requested as a new argument to the `activate` function, but first it has to be imported.
 And the class `Menu` to create new menu needs also to be imported but from the phosphorjs library: